Jani Hurme

 Jani Petteri Hurme (born 7 January 1975) is a Finnish former professional ice hockey goaltender.
-He played 76 games in the National Hockey League with the Ottawa Senators and Florida Panthers between 2000 and 2003.
+He played 76 games in the National Hockey League (NHL) with the Ottawa Senators and Florida Panthers between 2000 and 2003.
 He also played several seasons in the Finnish SM-liiga during his career, which lasted from 1993 to 2011.
-He was drafted by the Ottawa Senators in the third round of the 1997 NHL Entry Draft with the 58th overall pick.
+He was drafted by the Ottawa Senators in the third round of the 1997 NHL entry draft with the 58th overall pick.
 Internationally Hurme played for the Finnish national team at the 2002 Winter Olympics and the 2003 World Championship.

 Playing career

 After playing three seasons for TPS in Finland's SM-liiga, Hurme made his North American debut in the International Hockey League with the Indianapolis Ice during the 1997–98 season.
 He played 48 games with the Senators over three seasons before being traded to the Florida Panthers.
 He appeared in another 28 games with the Panthers during the 2002–03 season.

 Hurme was traded to the Atlanta Thrashers, but due to a very serious illness, he did not play a single game in Atlanta.
 Suffering from the crippling effects of hospital infections, Hurme needed over two years to recuperate.

 Eventually Hurme returned to the ice, and in the 2005–06 season he played with the Columbia Inferno of the ECHL and Chicago Wolves of the AHL before joining the Portland Pirates, for whom he started sixteen playoff games.

 For the 2006–07 season, Hurme returned to Finland and played again for TPS.
 He played for Malmö Redhawks from 2007 to 2009.
 He returned to Finland to play for Ilves in December 2009.

 He spent his off-seasons in Turku, Finland, where he owns a house in the neighbourhood of Hirvensalo.

+Hurme was on the Finnish squad at the 2002 Winter Olympics.